enkidevs/curriculum/programming-fundamentals/core/functions/function-creation.md

     Pass In: sandwich with butter and cheese, pan, plate.
     Direct robot to preheat the pan.
     Direct robot to fry the sandwich on each side.
-    Direct robot to place the grilled cheese sandwich on the place.
+    Direct robot to place the grilled cheese sandwich on the plate.
-    Pass Out: nothing.
+    Pass Out: grilled cheese sandwich.
 Endfunction
 ```